The Google Authentication page in the Authentication section of the Admin menu lets you set up Google OAuth on the Looker side.

 Using Google OAuth requires the following:

-- A domain controlled by the organization and registered to the Google Apps for Work account.
+A domain controlled by the organization and registered to the GSuite account.

 - Users with email addresses in the domain associated with the Google account.